 For most people, these symptoms begin to resolve themselves in weeks or months.
 But in others, the effects persist.
-They may suffer from post traumatic stress disorder, or PTSD.
+They may suffer from post-traumatic stress disorder or PTSD.

-According to the American Psychiatric Association, PTSD “is a psychiatric disorder than can occur in people who have experienced or witnessed a traumatic event such as a natural disaster, a serious accident, a terrorist act, war/combat, rape or other violent personal assault.”
+According to the American Psychiatric Association, PTSD “is a psychiatric disorder that can occur in people who have experienced or witnessed a traumatic event such as a natural disaster, a serious accident, a terrorist act, war/combat, rape or other violent personal assault.”

 While certainly underreported, and under-treated, PTSD affects about 3.5 percent of the adult population.
-Approximately one in 11 people will struggle this disorder in their lifetime.
+Approximately one in 11 people will struggle with this disorder in their lifetime.
 In addition to the symptoms mentioned above, these people may experience:

 - Intense, disturbing feelings and thoughts that persist long after the triggering event.

 - Feelings of anger, fear, sadness, and detachment.